PalCollective/documentation/USER_STORIES.md

 - As a person in Gaza, I need nutritional meals without having to run after the vehicle that distributes food
 - As a person in Gaza who wants psychological treatment, I want to talk a little about my dreams and ambitions that have become impossible.
 - As a person in Gaza, I need a tent that prevents rain from seeping in and keeps my children warm

+## Followup Questions

+Q: Regarding psychological treatment, do you have a preference in terms of religion, gender (male or female), or language?
+Do you accept treatment by foreign (non-Arab) therapists, for example?

+> Our religion, Islam, is the predominant one in the country Regarding psychological treatment, it is true that it is difficult for the person in Gaza to be a female and a man speaking to her is religiously and customarily rejected by 90 percent of the people.
+> Not everyone can speak other languages, and even if he speaks it and wants to speak, he will be able to express himself as much as they do in Arabic.